VenzoVale/Hello-Word/README.md

 # Hello-Word
- my first repository
+My first repository.

-This is an excercise.
+This is an easy excercise.